-Open banking is one of the most widely discussed topics in the banking industry today.
-With good reason too, as the changes open banking are stimulating have the potential to re-draw large parts of the competitive landscape and value chain for both retail and corporate banking.
+Open Banking is one of the most widely discussed topics in the banking industry today.
+With good reason too, as the changes, Open Banking is stimulating to have the potential to redraw large parts of the competitive landscape and value chain for both retail and corporate banking.

 The first is bringing improvements to existing processes and workflows, such as consolidating accounts from multiple providers in a single interface or streamlining the loan application and approval process.
 Addressing pain points such as these could bring material improvement to the customer experience.